 How to Keep Your Flowers Fresh in Their Coolers

-The smell of fresh flowers can easily transport anyone to a meadow or garden — and that’s precisely the experience that flower shops aim to provide.
-Florists work hard to keep flowers fresh, pleasantly scented, and colourful to delight clients.
+The smell of fresh flowers can easily transport anyone to a meadow or garden — precisely the experience flower shops aim to provide.
+Florists work hard to keep cut flowers fresh, pleasantly scented, and colorful to delight clients.

-For utmost freshness and vibrancy, florists need commercial coolers they can trust to maintain clean and stable climate-controlled storage.
-Unlike regular refrigerators, commercial floral coolers are specially designed to store flowers of the same kind of similar variety and optimize temperatures for blooms with slightly different storage requirements.
-All you need to do is ensure that flowers are stored properly inside these coolers to maintain their freshness.
+Florists need trustworthy commercial coolers for utmost freshness and vibrancy to maintain clean and stable climate-controlled storage.
+Unlike regular refrigerators, commercial floral coolers are specially designed to store cut flowers of the same kind of similar variety and optimize temperatures for blooms with slightly different storage requirements.
+All you need to do is store cut flower stems properly inside these coolers to maintain their freshness.

 Know Your Blooms

 Not all freshly cut flowers are the same — some require either cooler or warmer temperatures.
 While most flowers can be safely stored in commercial coolers and benefit from cold temperatures, tropical blooms like ginger blossoms, orchids, and anthuriums won’t do well in the cold.
 Instead, they require warmer room temperatures to mimic their natural environments.

 A rule of thumb for all flowers is to keep them away from fruits and other vegetation.
 As much as possible, assign commercial coolers solely for flowers to prevent cross-contamination.